Greece Moments Greece Moments

 Getting to Halki

-Halki is located in the heart of the archipelago of the Dodecanese between Kos and Rhodes.
-The island is best reached from the large neighboring island of Rhodes.
+Halki is located in the heart of the Dodecanese archipelago, between Kos and Rhodes.
+The island is best reached from the large neighbouring island of Rhodes.

 Chalki Anreise von Rhodos Tipps Urlaub